|Tips for Coping with Stall Boredom and Stable Vices |

 Tip: Although you might not initially think of salt as a treat or a toy, a Himalyan Horse Salt Lick hung by its rope offers a savory alternative to sweet treats for your horse.
 Some horses like to combine sweet tastes with saltier ones and will alternate between the two if given the chance.
 Himalyan Salt Licks are available in 2.2 pounds, 4.4 pounds and in the rounded form.

 Spinning, wall-mounted toys keep your horse entertained too.
-Consider the popular Tongue Twister and the Jolly Jumbo Lick, both of which can be loaded with sweet tasting treats.
-The Horse Pas-A-Fier is a strong, rotating device that keeps your horse's mouth busy with the enticing aroma of apple-scent.
-Mount any of these toys where your horse can reach it with his neck held naturally and comfortably-not too high nor too low.
+Consider the popular Tongue Twister and the Boredom Breaker, both of which can be loaded with sweet tasting treats.
+The Snak-A-Ball is able to be filled with grain or treats to keep your horse busy for hours while mimicking grazing behavior.
+Mount any of these toys where your horse can reach it with his neck held naturally and comfortably- not too high nor too low.

 A sporty scented Jolly Ball can encourage play in the stall or paddock.
 It has a handle your horse can use in play or that you can use to hang the ball.
 Again, choose a height for the toy that is about level with your horse's withers.
 Jolly Balls are made of durable plastic for rough and tumble play and do not require you to pump in air.